JoshuaKab/Python_project/Google case study.md

 **Google case study**
 <h1>Introduction:</h1>

-Welcome to the Cyclistic bike-share analysis case study!
+Welcome to the Cyclistic bike-share analysis Google case study!
 This case study represents course 8 “Capstone project” of the Google Data Analytics Professional Certificate on Coursera

 The Scenario: